Churchillk/WordlistCreator/WORDLISTCREATOR/readme.txt

-sthis is a simple code that helps in creating a world list all you do is gather information and enter number of letters present then enter each letter in the information gatherd for instance when you gather name
+this is a simple code that helps in creating a world list all you do is gather information and enter number of letters present then enter each letter in the information gatherd for instance when you gather name